owlbarn/tutorial/book/utilities/README.md

 end
 ```

-NOTE: Owl provides two implementations of the heavy-hitters data structure, as `Owl_base.HeavyHitters_sketch.Native` and `Owl_base.HeavyHitters_sketch.Owl`, using the two types of count-min sketch table.
+Owl provides two implementations of the heavy-hitters data structure, as `Owl_base.HeavyHitters_sketch.Native` and `Owl_base.HeavyHitters_sketch.Owl`, using the two types of count-min sketch table.
 As described above, we have found the `Native` implementation to be faster.
 An example use of this data structure to find the heavy hitters in the `news.txt` corpus can be found in the [Owl examples repository](https://github.com/owlbarn/owl/blob/master/examples/countmin_texts.ml).

 ## Summary